Universal Analog Computation: Fra\"iss\'e Limits of Dynamical Systems: Algebroidal categories of nondeterministic systems

-Moving to topology, by a \emph{countable} \emph{inverse} (or \emph{projective}) \emph{system} of topological spaces we mean the data of a countable directed partial order $(I,\leq)$, a family $(X_i)_{i \in I}$ of topological spaces, and, for each $i \leq j$ in $I$, a surjective map $f_{ij} : X_j \to X_i$ such that $f_{ii}$ is the identity function on $X_i$ and, for $i \leq j \leq k$ in $I$, we have $f_{ij} \circ f_{jk} = f_{ik}$.
+To state the theorem, let us first recall some terminology from topology.
+By a \emph{countable} \emph{inverse} (or \emph{projective}) \emph{system} of topological spaces we mean the data of a countable directed partial order $(I,\leq)$, a family $(X_i)_{i \in I}$ of topological spaces, and, for each $i \leq j$ in $I$, a surjective map $f_{ij} : X_j \to X_i$ such that $f_{ii}$ is the identity function on $X_i$ and, for $i \leq j \leq k$ in $I$, we have $f_{ij} \circ f_{jk} = f_{ik}$.
 The category-theoretic limit $(X,f_i)$, also called \emph{inverse} or \emph{projective} \emph{limit}, is given as

 endowed with the subspace topology of the product topology, and $f_i \big( \langle x_i : i \in I \rangle \big) := x_i$ are the canonical projection maps.
 One can show that the $f_i$ are surjective, as is any mediating morphism from another cone.
 A standard result is (e.g., \cite[prop.~3.1]{Danos2015}): \begin{lemma} A topological space is a countable projective limit of finite discrete spaces iff it is a compact, zero-dimensional Polish space.
 Because a countable directed partial order has a cofinal chain, the index set of the projective system can be chosen to be $I = \omega$. \end{lemma}